Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: Experiments

-We chose this data set since the resulting Multiple Hitting Set instances are easily solved by Gurobi and we can thus see the trade\hyp offs between power and speed of our data reduction rules.
-With increasing hardness of Multiple Hitting Set instances, it is clear that one would add data reduction rules with increasing power (but also running time), since they yield only a polynomial overhead compared to possibly exponential speed\hyp ups.
+We chose this data set since the resulting Multiple Hitting Set instances are easily solved by CBC and we can thus see the trade\hyp offs between power and speed of our data reduction rules.

-\subsection{Results}
+\paragraph{Results}

 \cref{fig:cancer-reduction} shows the data reduction effect of various combinations of the data reduction rules in \cref{sec:dr}.
 We see that \ref{DP} has a significantly stronger data reduction effect than its weaker version \ref{SE}.
 We also see that \ref{FE} has a strong additional data reduction effect.
 This is because it causes many cascading effects: it can make \ref{DP} and \ref{MD} applicable again.
-In particular, the combinations with \ref{FE} solve the problem instance optimally for $\alpha\geq 51$ and for $\alpha\in\{1,2,3,4\}$, whereas previously known data reduction rules solve the instances optimally only for $\alpha\in\{1,2\}$.
+In particular, the combinations with \ref{FE} solve the problem instance optimally for $\alpha\geq 51$ and for $\alpha\in\{1,2,3,4\}$, whereas without \ref{FE} the instances are solved optimally only for $\alpha\in\{1,2,3\}$.

-\cref{fig:cancer-speedup} shows how our data reduction algorithms influence the speed for solving our Multiple Hitting Set instances using Gurobi.
-We see that the parallel implementations of \cref{alg:par} on GPUs are able to speed up Gurobi by a factor of two.
-Somewhat surprisingly, the speedup caused by \algoGPUFE{} is even stronger than that caused by \algoGPU{}, although it makes two to four (most commonly three) data reduction iterations.
-Regarding the sequential algorithm \algoCPU{} and the data reduction rule \ref{LP}: on the considered data set, they slow down Gurobi, obviously taking more time than they save, considering that Gurobi has built\hyp in data reduction \citep{ABG+20}.
+\cref{fig:cancer-speedup} shows how our data reduction algorithms influence the speed for solving our Multiple Hitting Set instances using CBC.
+We see that the parallel implementations of \cref{alg:par} on GPUs are able to speed up CBC by a factor of more than 10.
+The speedup caused by \algoGPUFE{} is comparable to that caused by \algoGPU{}, although it makes two to four (most commonly three) data reduction iterations.
+For $\alpha\geq51$ the speed-up is exceptionally high because \algoGPUFE{} solves the instance completely.
+The sequential algorithm \algoCPU{} speeds up CBC only by an observed factor of two.
+The data reduction rule \ref{LP} slows CBC down on the considered data set.
 Thus, in practise, we can recommend \ref{LP} only for hard Multiple Hitting Set instances, since solving an LP relaxation for each hyperedge in the input hypergraph is rather expensive (but takes polynomial time).

-The fact that \algoGPU{} speeds up Gurobi whereas \algoCPU{} slows it down shows that, in practice, parallelization in kernelization can indeed make a significant difference.
-In cases where the GPU has too few memory to execute \algoGPU{}, it may make sense to fall back to \algoCPU{}.
+The fact that \algoGPU{} speeds up CBC by an order of magnitude, whereas \algoCPU{} gives yields speed-ups of only a factor of two, shows that, in practice, parallelization in kernelization can indeed make a significant difference.
+In cases where the GPU has too little memory to execute \algoGPU{}, it may still make sense to fall back to \algoCPU{}.